arceos23/social_media_app/social_media/README.md

 ## TODO

 - Finish CRUD functionality
+- Review code and consider refactoring any repeated MUI component patterns into custom components
 - Have timestamps include time - just showing the date
 - Have comments button not be hoverable when looking at comments for an individual post - consider link in post component vs hover in comments count component
 - Clean up typescript types